DriesSchulten/dozer-model/README.md

 ### Prerequisites

 * Java 7
-* Wicket 1.5.x
+* Wicket 6.x.x
-* Hibernate 4.1.x (only 4.1.x supported since it uses internal Hibernate API's for re-attaching, for 3.6.x see other branch)
+* Hibernate 4.2.x (only 4.2.x supported since it uses internal Hibernate API's for re-attaching, for 4.1.x see version 0.3.2)

 ### Creation: